damdemir/CarND-LaneLines-P1/writeup_P1.md

 **Finding Lane Lines on the Road**

 The goal of this project is to find road lane lines on the road.
+* Lines should be detected in the given images.
+* Lines should be converted into solid lines.

 [//]: # (Image References)
 [image1]: ./test_images/solidWhiteRight.jpg "Solid White Right"